KristofferK/whisky/README.md

 Measuremetns will later on be sent from an Arduino, but in the first iterations, we'll use a WPF application to send sample data.

-Keywords: Angular, ASP.NET Core 2.1, SignalR.
+Keywords: Angular, ASP.NET Core 2.1, SignalR Core.